jonghyun-econ/jonghyun-econ.github.io/_pages/publications.md

 </h3>

 *with <a href="https://www.promitkchaudhuri.com/home" target="_blank" rel="noopener noreferrer">Promit K. Chaudhuri</a>, <a href="https://www.sudiptasarangi.com" target="_blank" rel="noopener noreferrer">Sudipta Sarangi</a>, and <a href="https://sites.google.com/view/hectortzavellas/home" target="_blank" rel="noopener noreferrer">Hector Tzavellas</a>*

-This paper studies Bayesian learning when agents observe only their local neighborhoods and are uncertain about the broader network.
-We characterize when local observations are sufficient for correct long-run behavior, when the network itself is identified, and how network structure determines the speed of learning.

 ---